CollinsU99/Azure-network-protocols/README.md

 <img src="https://i.imgur.com/3JSk340.png" height="80%" width="80%" alt="img"/>
 </p>

-in the "Resource group" page, select your Microsoft Azure subscription as shown in box (1).
-Name your Resource group "RG-LAB-02" as shown in box (2).
+In the "Resource group" page, select your Microsoft Azure subscription as shown in box (1).
+Name your resource group "RG-LAB-02" as shown in box (2).
 For the region, select "(US) West US 3" as shown in box (3).
-Now, click the "Review + create" tab at the lower left labeled box (4).
+Now, click the "Review + create" tab in the lower left labeled box (4).

 <p align="center">
 <img src="https://i.imgur.com/myONUt3.png" height="80%" width="80%" alt="img"/>
 </p>

-You will see a "Vallidation passed" message, go ahead and click the "Create" tab at the lower left labeled box (2) to create the Resource Group.
+You will see a "Vallidation passed" message, go ahead and click the "Create" tab at the lower left labeled box (2) to create the resource group.

 <p align="center">
 <img src="https://i.imgur.com/LMmdhWT.png" height="80%" width="80%" alt="img"/>
 </p>

-The "Resoucre group created" notification indicates that our Resource Group was created successfully.
-You will also see "RG-LAB-02" listed as available Resource Group as shown in the box labeled (2)
+The "Resoucre group created" notification indicates that our Resource group was created successfully.
+You will also see "RG-LAB-02" listed as available Resource group, as shown in the box labeled (2)

 <p align="center">
 <img src="https://i.imgur.com/Sp3379b.png" height="80%" width="80%" alt="img"/>